gcdev373/stroom-analytic-demo/docs/analysis.md

 converted into streaming analytics.
 In order to facilitate this process, the fields of the index are duplicated as Kafka headers.  `Sample Topic` XSLT contains the directive `xsl:include("Sample Index")` in order to duplicate this logic whilst preventing duplication of XSLT code.

+Similarly, all the processor filters that exist on `Sample Index` also appear on `Sample Topic` so that the same set of data is available in both.
+Pairs of Stroom Index and Kafka Topics can therefore mirror one another exactly, in both content and format, in order to simplify analytic development.

+Topic/index pairs could be designed to contain either very broad sets of data, or even be configured to process all `Events` streams within Stroom.
+Or they could be designed to contain a narrow sub-set of the available `Events` streams, in order to provide data sets that are tightly focused on particular types of data.

 ## Static Data Analysis
 Stroom dashboards are a useful tool for analysis of indexed data.
 However, it might be desirable to use third-party